asyncapi/website/pages/jobs/ui-ux-dx-designer.md

   logoUrl: /img/logos/companies/postman.svg
 ---

-We're a tiny team working on the AsyncAPI Initiative.
-We're hiring a UI/UX/DX designer to help us design more awesome UI and CLI tools for developers.
+We are a tiny team working on the AsyncAPI Initiative.
+We are hiring a UI/UX/DX designer to help us design more awesome UI and CLI tools for developers.

 ## TL;DR